Minister Responsible for Saskatchewan Crop Insurance Corporation

-David currently owns and operates a farm with his brother and in addition to a busy professional life, has volunteered extensively.
+David was an active producer all his life until 2019 and is still a current land owner.
 David began serving on RM Council in 1993 and in 1999 was elected to the SARM Board as Director in Division 2.
 He continued to serve as SARM President from 2006-2014 until winning the nomination for the Saskatchewan Party.
 He currently volunteers as a board member for the Heart and Stroke Foundation of Saskatchewan.

 David and his wife Lois have one son, one daughter, and two granddaughters.

 Under the Saskatchewan Crop Insurance Corporation Act, the Board of Directors is responsible for the overall direction and development of the Crop Insurance and AgriStability programs and is authorized to conduct the affairs of the Corporation.
 Decisions with major financial and policy implications are developed in consultation with industry and must be approved by the provincial and federal governments.

 Rick Burton, Chairperson

 Rick became Deputy Minister, Saskatchewan Agriculture, effective July 1, 2016.